Nobody wants to share their home with mice, cockroaches or other pests. Find out how deal with infestations.

 Dust mites prefer warm, humid environments.
 To keep them under control, wash your bedding regularly at 60°C and try to keep your bedroom cool and well ventilated.

-Find out more from Allergy UK about dealing with house mites.
+Get more advice from Allergy UK about dealing with dust mites.

 Moths and carpet beetles